MichaelMoroz/michaelmoroz.github.io/_posts/2020-8-31-Reintegration-Tracking.md

 }
 ```

 You might ask if its possible to achieve a perfect particle number conservation, and not just total mass conservation.
-Actually to do that we can just need to divide the mass into integer chunks that sum into the original mass, the virtual particles need not be the same, so for example one particle with mass 3 can divide into 2 particles with mass 2 and 1.
+Actually to do that we just need to divide the mass into integer chunks that sum into the original mass, the virtual particles need not be the same, so for example one particle with mass 3 can divide into 2 particles with mass 2 and 1.
 Dividing into more than 2 virtual particles is pretty much the same, even though a bit more complicated.

 ### Using particle distributions